-While not nearly as famous as the Salem, Massachusetts witch trials of 1692, witch hunts in Connecticut began decades earlier in 1647 and lasted intermittently until 1697.
+While not nearly as famous as the Salem, Massachusetts, witch trials of 1692, witch hunts in Connecticut began decades earlier in 1647 and lasted intermittently until 1697.
 As a part of this greater madness, the Hartford Witch Panic began in 1662.

 In the Puritan settlements of the New World, these highly religious, conservative, righteous, and intolerant people looked for something or someone to blame for any hardship.
 These might include illness, weather, Indian attacks, or even something as simple as food spoilage.
-Witchcraft was often the scapegoat and their eyes would quickly turn to anyone who did not strictly conform to their harsh religious, social, and personal standards of the community.
+Witchcraft was often the scapegoat, and their eyes would quickly turn to anyone who did not strictly conform to the harsh religious, social, and personal standards of the community.
 More often than not, those accused were women.

 Soon, several other people in Hartford came forward, claiming to have been “afflicted” by demonic possession at the hands of their neighbors.